ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

   Provide a high-level description of the function itself and its remote software or application.
   The text below is parsed from the "description" and "long_description" attributes in the setup.py file -->
-**QRadar Enhanced Offense Data Migration**

-This app fetches the data associated with the QRadar Offense and provides live links back to QRadar, thereby simplifying case management.
+The QRadar Enhanced Offense Data Migration (EDM) app fetches a more complete view of data associated with a QRadar offense and provides live links within the SOAR case back to QRadar, thereby simplifying case management.

 ### Key Features
 <!--
   List the Key Features of the Integration
 -->
-* Offense data available in a SOAR "QR Offense Details" tab as part of the Case to simplify reviewing information in one central/consistent location.
+* Offense data available in a SOAR incident or case "QR Offense Details" tab to simplify reviewing information in one central and consistent location.
-* Access to detailed Offense information by following the hotlink from the SOAR UI to QRadar Analyst Workflow.
+* Access to detailed offense information by links in SOAR to the QRadar Analyst Workflow.
-* Centralize QRadar Offense IoC's associated with Security Events under Artifacts in order to use SOAR enabled integrations to enrich and remediate cases and provide visibility to the response team.
+* Centralize QRadar Offense IoC's associated with Security Events in the SOAR Artifacts tab, where SOAR enabled integrations can enrich and remediate cases and provide visibility to the response team.
 ---

 ## Requirements